rayark/mast/doc/index.md

 - Unity coroutine can't return value.
 - Unity coroutine lacks tools to help write codes for multiple concurrent tasks.
 - Unity coroutine is a black box, and you can't control how it runs.
+- Unity coroutine has dependency with Unity Engine and cannot run solely on game servers.

 To overcome the above issues, we develop Mast.
 It mainly consists of three parts,
 - `Executor` and `Coroutine` - provide basic infrastructure to execute coroutines with stacks